What Your Risk Management's Missing

 CVSSF risk formula with values - Fluid Attacks

-Our adjustment by proportionality enables us to provide visibility to the riskiest vulnerabilities to a system.
-Using the illustration of the scale shown above as an example, those ten vulnerabilities at the left side together equal a CVSSF of 0.2.
-And the one vulnerability at the right has a CVSSF of 4,096.0.
+Our adjustments to CVSS values with our CVSSF formula enable us to provide more or better visibility to the riskiest vulnerabilities in a system.
+Using the scale illustrated above as an example, those ten vulnerabilities at the left side together equal a CVSSF of 0.2.
+Meanwhile, the one vulnerability at the right has a CVSSF of 4,096.0.
+A striking difference!

 Benefits of the CVSSF

-The riskiest vulnerabilities may not appear as frequently as low or medium severity vulnerabilities, so when they all are aggregated per the traditional approach, the importance of the riskiest could be overshadowed.
-When organizations use the CVSSF, they can see their aggregated risk exposure rise more dramatically than it otherwise would if one high to critical vulnerability is reported in their systems.
+The riskiest vulnerabilities may not appear as frequently as low or medium severity vulnerabilities, so when they all are aggregated as per the traditional approach, the importance of the riskiest could be overshadowed.
+When organizations use the CVSSF, they can see their aggregated risk exposure rise more dramatically than it otherwise would if one high or critical severity vulnerability is reported in their systems.

-Case on point: Our 2022 State of Attacks documented that 98% of the vulnerabilities we detected in the systems of our clients were of a low or medium CVSS severity.
-Yet it was the remaining 2% that generated 76% of the reported risk exposure.
+Case in point: Our State of Attacks 2024 documented that 94.1% of the vulnerabilities we detected in the systems of our clients were of a low or medium CVSS severity.
+Yet it was the remaining 5.9% that generated 94.9% of the reported risk exposure.
 They were exclusively high or critical CVSS severity vulnerabilities.
+It is, therefore, clear that what should matter most to organizations is not the number of vulnerabilities but the risk exposure they represent.

-So, organizations using the CVSSF can promptly prioritize remediation of the vulnerabilities representing a higher risk exposure.
+So, organizations using the CVSSF can promptly prioritize remediation of vulnerabilities that represent the higher risk exposure.
 If successful, this would cause the aggregated risk exposure to go down significantly.
-Also, their uncertainty about their security status can be greatly reduced, as they have an accurate aggregated value at their disposal on which they can base their goals for cybersecurity success, and which they can use for predictions of potential losses.
+Also, their uncertainty about their security status can be greatly reduced, as they have a sounder aggregated value at their disposal on which they can base their goals for cybersecurity success, and which they can use for predictions of potential losses.

 Fluid Attacks detects the risk exposure in your system

-At Fluid Attacks, we offer Continuous Hacking, helping our clients learn the security status of their systems throughout the software development lifecycle.
-We do this by leveraging security testing early and continuously using a combination of automation and the manual work of our ethical hackers.
+At Fluid Attacks, we offer Continuous Hacking to help our clients know and improve the security status of their applications throughout the software development lifecycle.
+We do this by leveraging security testing early and continuously using a combination of automation and the manual work of our hacking team, an approach that serves not only to detect vulnerabilities but also to remediate them.

-We've found that the implementation of our manual security testing (e.g., penetration testing) is invaluable.
-By October 2022, our hackers reported about 80% of the risk exposure attributed to vulnerabilities in the systems of our clients.
-If clients depended only on tools, their risk management would be jeopardized.
+We've found that implementing our manual security testing (e.g., penetration testing as a service, PTaaS) is invaluable.
+During 2023, our hackers reported more than 97% of the critical vulnerabilities and 71.4% of the total risk exposure attributed to vulnerabilities in clients' systems.
+If clients depended only on automated tools, their risk-based vulnerability management would be jeopardized.

-Want us to assess your system?
-We provide the CVSSF units of every detected security issue on our platform.
-You can also see the aggregated risk exposure, as well as its management, over time, and benchmark it against that of best performing organizations.
-From the platform, you can assign remediation to developers in your team, ask our hackers for guidance and request reattacks to verify the effectiveness of your remediation efforts.
+Want us to assess your applications?
+On our platform, you can see the aggregated risk exposure, as well as its management, over time, and benchmark it against that of best-performing organizations.
+From there, you can also assign remediation to developers in your team, get remediation suggestions from generative AI, ask our hackers for guidance for more complex issues, and request reattacks to verify the effectiveness of your remediation efforts.

-Start your 21-day free trial of Continuous Hacking Essential plan today.
+Start your 21-day free trial of our Continuous Hacking Essential plan today.

 Note: For a summarized presentation of our CVSSF metric, download the white paper.